CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 ### Note ignored components

-1. Note that Stephen Walter said that he doesn't know why these components were created
+1. Note that Stephen said that he doesn't know why these components were created

 1. Note the ignored VPC